 I’m not alone in being driven to enjoyable distraction by ABC’s Lost.

-Even though the show has seen ratings drop considerably over the last few years, its die-hard fans are more committed than Hurley.
-(Mental-hospital pun; I think he'd approve.)
-You can still find viewers like my mother, tuning in purely for the wild television entertainment week after week — or waiting month after month, since Lost switched over to a no-repeat season that runs from January to May and goes dark the rest of the year.
-You'll also find viewers who suffuse cyberspace, reading and often participating in discussions that dissect and speculate upon every nuance of each episode, the DVD extras, pronouncements from the show's producers to journalists and Comic-Con audiences, interactive multimedia games, etc. You might even find other viewers like me, who are somewhere in-between.
+die-hard fans remain.
+You can still find viewers like my mother who tune in purely for the wild television entertainment week after week — or wait month upon month, since Lost switched to a no-repeat season that runs from January to May and goes dark the rest of the year.
+You’ll also find viewers who suffuse cyberspace, reading and often participating in discussions that dissect and speculate upon every nuance of each chapter, DVD extras, pronouncements from the show’s producers to journalists and Comic-Con audiences, interactive multimedia games, etc. You might even find other viewers like me, who are somewhere in-between.

-I had a pretty good run going in The Late Show with David Letterman’s online Top Ten contest a few years back.
+I had a pretty good run going in The Late Show with David Letterman’s online Top Ten contest [dead link] a few years ago.

 A mousepad was then the standard prize.
 When contacted for my mailing address